entando/entando-docs/vuepress/docs/next/docs/curate/ecr-bundle-details.md

         role: view-users

     # A set of environment variables that can be set inline or
     # referenced as Secrets in the namespace.
-Supported in descriptorVersion v4.
+Supported as of descriptorVersion v4.
     environmentVariables:
       - name: SIMPLE_VAR  # directly injects the value
         value: yourSimpleValue
-      - name: SECRET_VAR  # leverages a cluster secret value
+      - name: SECRET_VAR  # leverages a secret value
         valueFrom:
           secretKeyRef:
             name: YOUR-BUNDLE-ID-your-secret